LovesWorking/react-query-external-sync/README.md

 ### Prerequisites

-Your client app should include:
+#### Client Application:
-- React version 18 or above
+- React version 18 or above.
-- React Query version 5.17.19 or above
+- React Query version 5.17.19 or above.

-Your socket io server should include:
+#### Socket IO Server:
-- socket.io version 4.7.4 or above
+- Socket.io version 4.7.4 or above.

 ### Installation

-To install the package, run the following command in the project where you want to remotley manage it's state:
+Install the package using npm by running the following command in your client project directory:

 ```bash
 npm install react-query-external-sync
 ```

-## Steps - client application
+## Usage
-- Import useAllQueries and use the hook in your client application:
+- Import the useAllQueries hook and utilize it within your client application to enable real-time synchronization with the external dashboard.

 ```javascript
 import { useAllQueries } from "react-query-external-sync";